 - drive business adoption across supply chains.

-Supplier pay on time policy update
+3 May 2022 – Federal government supplier pay on time policy update

 From 1 July 2022, Commonwealth government agencies who receive eInvoices will need to pay them within 5 days*, regardless of value.
 This removes the current payment threshold of $1 million.

-Government seeking consultation on further ways to support business adoption of eInvoicing, including by consulting on the idea of a Business eInvoicing Right (BER).
+Government sought consultation on further ways to support business adoption of eInvoicing, including by consulting on the idea of a Business eInvoicing Right (BER).
 A BER could support business adoption by giving businesses the certainty that when they invest in eInvoicing, they would be able to make use of it with their trading partners.

-11 May 2021
+11 May 2021 – 2021/22 Budget measures

 As part of the governments ongoing commitment to eInvoicing, the Government announced further investment to increase business awareness of eInvoicing as part of the 2021-22 budget and its Digital Economy Strategy